mcdonn/2019-lsa-dynamic-docs/README.md

 ## Exercise 1: Basics of R Markdown
+This is a very basic exercise to get you familiar with R Markdown.

 ## Exercise 2: Typology of causatives and applicatives slide
-This is a very basic example of a slides using `knitr` and R Markdown.
-Again, first use the `knit` command to compile the document.
+This is a very basic example of slides using `knitr` and R Markdown.
+First, use the `knit` command to compile the document.
 Then, read through the document and look out for commented sections in between \<!-- and -->.
 For each of these, we list different tasks to complete throughout the document.
 We'll be walking around to help you complete these tasks.

 ## Exercise 3: Besemah stress paper
 This is a basic example of a dynamic document.
 First, use the `knit` command to compile the document.
 Then, read through the document and look out for commented sections in between \<!-- and -->.
 For each of these, we list different tasks to complete throughout the document.
 We'll be walking around to help you complete these tasks.

 ## Exercise 4: Language Attitudes
+This is a more advanced example of a dynamic document.
+We'll be walking around to help you complete these tasks.

 <!--
 ## Exercise 3: Slides in xaringan